 Chapel services are held weekly on Tuesday afternoons at 1.30pm in St Margaret's Chapel.
 All children are expected to attend Chapel.
 The services vary between a Communion Service and a student-led service.
-Parents, friends and other family members are welcome to attend (subject to COVID restrictions).
+Parents, friends, and other family members are welcome to attend.